kliu128/kliu.io/content/post/knoweth-teavm-first-look.md

 +++
-title = "First Look at TeaVM: Java on the Browser?" date = 2019-08-03T20:00:40-04:00 description = "A young upstart named TeaVM attempts to challenge bloated JavaScript web frameworks.
+title = "First Look at TeaVM: Java on the Browser?" date = 2019-08-03T20:00:40-04:00 summary =  "A young upstart named TeaVM attempts to challenge bloated JavaScript web frameworks.
 Can it succeed?" draft = false toc = false categories = []